ethereum/aleth/doc/private_net_sync.rst

     aleth --config <file> --no-discovery --unsafe-transactions --listen <port> --peerset required:<url> --db-path <path>

-    --config        You need to specify the same chain config file --listen        You need to specify a different port --peerset       Be sure to update the IP address in the node URL to 127.0.0.1:<listen port>
+--config        Specify the same chain config file --listen        Specify a different port
-    --db-path       Path to save sync'd blocks.
-Aleth saves blocks by default to %APPDATA%\Ethereum on Windows and $HOME/.ethereum on Linux.
-You need to specify a different path for your second node otherwise you'll run into database concurrency issues.
+--peerset       Update the IP address in the node URL to ``127.0.0.1:<listen port>`` --db-path       Path to save sync'd blocks.
+Aleth saves blocks by default to ``%APPDATA%\Ethereum`` on Windows and ``$HOME/.ethereum`` on Linux.
+You need to specify a different path for your second node otherwise you'll run into database access issues.
 An example of this error is in the `Common Problems`_ section.

 **Example:**

 ::

-    aleth --config %CODE%\config.json --no-discovery --unsafe-transactions --listen 30305 --db-path %APPDATA%\EthereumPrivate_01 --peerset required:enode://5def584369536c059df3cd86280200beb51829319e4bd1a8bb19df885babe215db30eafa548861b558ae4ac65d546a2d96a5664fade83ba3605c45b6bd88cc51@127.0.0.1:30303
+    aleth --config %CODE%\config.json --no-discovery --unsafe-transactions --listen 30305 --db-path %APPDATA%\EthereumPrivate_01 --peerset required:enode://fb867844056920bbf0dd0945faff8a7a249d33726786ec367461a6c023cae62d7b2bb725a07e2f9832eb05be89e71cf81acf22022215b51a561929c37419531a@127.0.0.1:30303

 5. The second node will connect to the first node and start syncing blocks: